-For specific information regarding your benefits, visit the Member Services section of our website at www.ArkansasTotalCare.com/members.html.
+For specific information regarding your benefits, visit the Member Services section of our website at ArkansasTotalCare.com/members.html.

-For information regarding any benefits that are available to you through Arkansas Medicaid, and not covered by ARTC, call the Access Arkansas eligibility call center at: 1-800-482-8988, or visit the Arkansas Medicaid website: https://medicaid.mmis.arkansas.gov/Beneficiary/covered.aspx.
-The PASSE must make sure that a member has access to all services covered under Medicaid State Plan, the Community Independence Waiver services and Community & Employment Supports Waiver services, including therapy services and services through the Early Periodic Screening Diagnosis and Treatment (EPSDT) program for children.
+For information about any benefits that are available to you through Arkansas Medicaid, and not covered by Arkansas Total Care, call the Access Arkansas Eligibility Call Center at 1-800-482-8988.
+You can also visit the Arkansas Medicaid website at portal.mmis.arkansas.gov/armedicaid/member/Home/tabid/55/Default.aspx.

+The PASSE must make sure that a member has access to all needed services covered under the Medicaid State Plan, the Community Independence Waiver, and the Community and Employment Supports (CES) Waiver.
+This includes therapy services and services through the Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) program for children.